SBU-BMI/quip_distro/README.md

 The startup process will pull the QuIP containers from their respective docker image repositories, create a user-defined docker network (quip_nw), start up the containers and attach them to the user-defined docker network.

-After the containers are started, you may access the QUIP web applications using a browser at http://<hostname> .
+After the containers are started, you may access the QuIP web applications using a browser at http://\<hostname\> .
 Here, hostname is the name or IP address of the host machine where the containers are installed and running.

 # Additional information

-This [video](https://www.youtube.com/watch?v=gbUzUmzvwEk) shows the use of the QUIP system.
+This [video](https://www.youtube.com/watch?v=gbUzUmzvwEk) shows the use of the QuIP system.

 An instance of QuIP is accessible [here](http://quip1.bmi.stonybrook.edu).
 This instance is not enabled to run image analyses.
 It allows access to a database of about 1.7 Billion segmented objects and their features generated from about 3,000 TCGA whole slide tissue images.